• Skip to primary navigation

 Gluten- Free Thai Pancakes / https;//www.hwcmagazine.com

-Gluten-Free Thai Shrimp Pancakes are savory pancakes with sweet succulent shrimp, ginger, scallions, chilis and a light and flavorful Thai Dipping sauce.
+Gluten-Free Thai Shrimp Pancakes are savory pancakes with sweet succulent shrimp, ginger, scallions, chilis and a light and flavorful prik nam pla dipping sauce.

 I know you are going to ask, what make you think up this dish?
 Well pure craziness is the answer!!!
 It all started out with me missing the Chinese pancakes that are made with eggs as you know and shrimp, seafood and spring onions.
 I can't have eggs.
 So, then I started thinking about how I miss pancakes and when I was little my mom used to put corn in the mix.

 I know you are looking at me now like I have 3 eyes but you have to trust me you are going to love that crunch and extra sweetness.
-I thought to myself maybe I could combine both concepts to make Chinese Shrimp pancakes but was not overwhelmed with the results of adding soya sauce or rich oyster sauce to such a light and refreshing dish.
+If you have ever tried out air fryer Jiffy cornbread, you know the added texture and sweetness of the corn is everything.
+I thought to myself maybe I could combine both concepts to make Chinese Shrimp pancakes.
 This dish needed lightness and balance so of course that is Thai.

 I could not be more pleased with the results.
-I only used a smidgen of coconut oil in a non-stick skillet to cook the pancakes and they were light and fluffy and savory.
-My Thai Shrimp pancakes are happily gluten-free, dairy-free, egg free and delicious.
-You could easily pass on the shrimp and just add more veggies for a delightful vegan version of this easy dish.
+I only used a smidgen of coconut oil in a non-stick skillet to cook the pancakes.
+They were light and fluffy and savory.

-We used one cup gluten-free all-purpose flour to one cup almond milk with a tablespoon of ground flaxseed for good measure and then made it savory by adding fresh garlic, ginger, scallions, corn, salt and shrimp.
-Great gluten-free pancake base!
+We used one cup gluten-free all-purpose flour to one cup almond milk with a tablespoon of ground flaxseed for good measure.
+Then, we made it savory by adding fresh garlic, ginger, scallions, corn, salt and shrimp.
+It's a great gluten-free pancake base.
+If you are looking for another delicious Asian appetizer, be sure to try our gluten free General Tso's Baked Chicken Wings.

 Thai cuisine is based over the balance of sweet, salty, sour and hot.

-• Sweet - I used brown sugar as I figured that is something you probably have in your pantry but can also use more traditional palm sugar.
+• Sweet - I used brown sugar.
+It's probably something you have in your pantry.
+However, feel free to add the more traditional palm sugar.

-• Salty - I used fish sauce and there is really no substitution for this lovely fermented fish flavoring.
+• Salty - I used fish sauce.
+There is really no good substitution for this lovely fermented fish flavoring.

 Some fresh cilantro to give it a fresh taste and you are in business.